demergent-labs/azle/the_azle_book/src/deployment.md

 dfx deploy
 ```

-If you are building an HTTP-based canister and would like your canister to autoreload on file changes (DO NOT deploy to mainnet with autoreload enabled):
+If you would like your canister to autoreload on file changes:

 ```bash
 AZLE_AUTORELOAD=true dfx deploy